Arkansas Fertility & Gynecology Solutions Egg Donor Program

 - Having had a previous pregnancy is not a requirement

-Please download our egg donor screening form, one of our IVF physicians will review the donor applicant records.
+Please fill out our egg donor screening form, one of our IVF physicians will review the donor applicant records.
 If our physician feels the applicant meets the criteria for our donor egg program, the screening process will continue.
 This includes the following:

 - Proof of private health insurance